gbprugh/HealthCatalystAPI/README.md

-**The program must be run at least once before the tests will not pass as there is no database to compare against.**
+**The program must be run at least once before the tests will pass.
+Prior to running once, there is no database to compare against.**
 ----
 **Get All People**
 ----